navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 ## What this is (and isn't)

 This is still a small-scale version of the real thing.
-A single mean-difference direction at one layer flips only 9 of the 14 refusals in my eval before it starts looping; stacking the subtraction across three layers (the demo's multi-layer mode) gets that to **13/14 with zero loops**, which is roughly the ceiling for a method this crude on a 1B model.
+In the Llama demo eval, a single mean-difference direction at one layer flips only 9 of the 14 baseline refusals before it starts looping; stacking the subtraction across three layers (the demo's multi-layer mode) gets that to **13/14 with zero loops**, which is roughly the ceiling for a method this crude on a 1B model.
 Production abliteration tools like [p-e-w/heretic](https://github.com/p-e-w/heretic) and [elder-plinius/OBLITERATUS](https://github.com/elder-plinius/OBLITERATUS) push further still: per-head projections, multiple directions, and quality gating.
 The models here are small, open-weight, and already public, and abliteration itself is a well-documented technique; the point of this post is the *mechanism* and the fact that you can do the surgery on a compiled graph, in a browser, without ever writing a patched file.
 I am not publishing the raw sweep artefacts or the non-refusal generations, everything worth saying about them is folded into the discussion above.

 It also raises the more interesting question.
 If "refusal" is a direction, what else is?
 Truthfulness, sarcasm, formality, a specific language, are these all just vectors waiting to be found and dialled up or down?
 That is the actual research frontier, and it is a lot more useful than jailbreaking a 1B model.